MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 If you want to unmap a team from one connection and map it to another connection:

 1. [Set up your environment](#set-up-your-environment) (if you haven't already).
-1. To view a list of all team mappings for a connection, run the following command:
+1. To view a list of all team mappings for a connection, run the following command.

     ```powershell
     Get-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $instanceId
     ```

-1. To remove a team mapping from the connection, run the following command:
+1. To remove a team mapping from the connection, run the following command.

     ```powershell
     Remove-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $instanceId -TeamId $teamId
     ```

-1. To map the team to another connection, run the following command:
+1. To map the team to another connection, run the following command.

     ```powershell
     New-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $instanceId -TeamId $teamId -WfmTeamId $wfmTeamId -TimeZone $timeZone